 Conceptually similar to a database in relational database management systems, a keyspace in Cassandra is a logical namespace for a group of Cassandra Column Families.
 Just as a relational database contains multiple tables, a Cassandra Keyspace contains multiple Column Families.
 A keyspace typically has a name and a set of attributes to define its behavior as described below when creating a keyspace.

 A single Cassandra cluster can contain multiple keyspace.
-The recommended best practice is to use one keyspace per application so that the applications in a single cluster are logically isolated through their respective keyspaces.
+The recommended best practice is to use one keyspace per each application so that the applications in a single cluster have logical isolation through their respective keyspace.
 However, this practice may have practical limitations when it comes to managing a bulk of applications.

-Follow the instructions below to add/delete keyspaces using the Management Console.
+Follow the instructions below to add/delete keyspaces using the Storage Server Management Console.

 - Log in to the WSO2 Storage Server management console and select Add under Cassandra Keyspaces in the Main menu.